p-racoon/ubuntu-portfolio/README.md

 # ubuntu-portfolio
-This project is being created as Personal Portfolio to showcase my skills as a web developer.
+This project is being created as Personal Portfolio to showcase my skills as a Web Developer.
+It is being developed as a part of Pesto Tech's 1st monts curriculum.
+Hope to learn new things on the way. :)